Getting from Paris to Avignon

-avignonA city that is encircled by well preserved stone ramparts, is home to the impressive papal palace and the famous “Pont d’Avignon,” Avignon is a beautiful city located in the heart of Provence.
-A city that once served as a rival power to Rome in Christendom, Avignon is now home to a vibrant student population and is the perfect jumping off point for those looking to explore the surrounding region.
+avignonAvignon, a beautiful city in the heart of Provence and encircled by well-preserved stone ramparts, is home to the impressive papal palace and the famous “Pont d’Avignon.”
+It once served as a rival power to Rome in Christendom, and is now the perfect home base for those looking to explore the surrounding region of Provence and even the French Riviera.

-Luckily, with France’s high-speed train the TGV and a well connected highway system, it is super easy to get from Paris to Avignon.
-In fact, Avignon is probably the quickest and easiest city to get into when traveling from Paris to the South of France.
+Luckily, with the TGV (France’s high-speed train) and a well connected highway system, it is super easy to get from Paris to Avignon.
+In fact, Avignon is probably the quickest and easiest city to get to when traveling from Paris to the South of France!

 By Train

 I don’t think I can say enough times that taking the train in France is almost always the way to go.
-Because TGVs whisk passengers to destinations at more than 200 mph, it is almost always much faster to travel by train versus by car.
-Fortunately for travelers hoping to go by train from Paris to Avignon, there is a TGV which runs between Paris and Avignon and only take 2 hours and 38 minutes.
+Because the TGV whisks passengers to destinations at more than 200 mph, it is almost always much faster to travel by train than by car.
+Fortunately for travelers hoping to go by train, with the TGV it takes only 2 hours and 38 minutes.

-While some TGVs arrive at the central train station (Avignon centre), most of the high=speed trains arrive at the Gare TGV, which is located just outside of the center of town but has a 10-minute shuttle bus which transports passengers from the train station to the city center.
+While some TGVs arrive at the main train station (Avignon centre), most of the high-speed trains arrive at the Gare TGV, a specially designed station located just outside of the center of town.
+There is a 10-minute shuttle bus that transports passengers from the train station to the city center.

 For those traveling from London to the South of France, there is now a non-stop train with service from London to Avignon during the peak summer months.
-Eurostar (the company which also brings you high-speed train travel from London to Paris) now has a train that can get passengers from London’s city center to Avignon is just 7 hours.
+The Eurostar can get passengers from London’s city center to Avignon is just seven hours.

 >>Read more Train Travel in France or Getting from Paris to the South of France